tabitatk/ManualIoT/README.md

 <img src="/images-manual/NTPCLientLibrary.png" width="200px">

+Then open:
-Then open File > Examples > NTP Client > IsTimeSet After that replace The wifi name and password with your own.
+- File > Examples > NTP Client > IsTimeSet

+After that replace The wifi name and password with your own.
 As you see the wifi if not connecting to my board

 <img src="/images-manual/wififout.png" width="1000px">

-So i got an error, after that i googled for for an Adafruit code with time that works with NTP CLient.
+So i got an error, after that I googled for for an Adafruit code with time that works with NTP CLient.

 I found this raw code in another manual and changed the wifi name and password to my own and it connected this time.
-This is the code:
+This is the raw code:

 ~~~/*
   Rui Santos